CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/exceptions/handling-exceptions.md

 #### Handling Exceptions on the Top-Level Workspace

 The top-level [Workspace][Workspace] cannot contain a [Handle Workspace Exception][Block-Handle-Workspace-Exception] [block][What-Is-Block]; any unhandled exceptions thrown on the top-level [Workspace][Workspace] will be handled by the [Handle Flow Exception][Block-Handle-Flow-Exception] [block][What-Is-Block].

-### Throwing Exceptions without an Exception

-It is possible to throw a custom exception without a block exception being raised first.
-This may be useful in process exceptions where there was not a technical exception.

 ## See Also